Marry In Haste, Repent At;

 "This is the dullest place in existence!"

-Fitzwilliam Darcy looked up from his brandy at the declaration, finding himself for once in entire agreement with the speaker.
+Fitzwilliam Darcy looked up from his brandy at the declaration, finding himself for once in complete agreement with the speaker.
 Even if the quote was misplaced.
-It referred in fact to the other establishment of this nature that he more frequently attended; Alfred's.*
+It referred in fact to the other establishment of this nature that he more frequently attended; Alfred's.1

 The Earl of Matlock had granted the place the privilege of his company for but an hour or so before quitting the establishment, pressing his nephew to linger rather than following in his wake, for he believed that it would not do to snub the club by the rapid exit of two of the most illustrious personages it had the honour to call members.